MediaMonkey Gold

 After a bit of searching, I found that it’s possible to enable the collection separately – but not all of my audiobooks were tagged properly.

 Interestingly, this section also allows you complete control over the way you segment your collections.
-For example, it would be possible for me to create a Chillout Music collection that played only music files tagged with the genre Downtempo or Trip-hop, a BPM of under 60 and play them all cross-faded.
+For example, it would be possible for me to create a Chillout Music collection that played only music files tagged with the genre Downtempo or Trip-hop, a BPM of under 60, and play them all cross-faded.

 Whenever I added new media to my general library, the custom collection would automatically update.
 The possibilities are only limited by the amount of configuration you’re willing to do, but it’s also only available in the Gold version of the software.
 This same degree of control can be used to generate playlists based on any criteria, but again only in the Gold version.

 One of the most powerful tools in MediaMonkey Gold is the automatic organizer.
 It makes it possible to completely restructure your folder system based on the tag info that is associated with each file.
-Typically, they are organized around artist name and then album name, but you can separate them out into new folders based on almost any criteria you want.
+Typically, they are organized around the artist name and then the album name, but you can separate them out into new folders based on almost any criteria you want.

 In this example, I’ve configured it to restructure the library based on the year the music was released, but I could start with genre, speed, or any of the other taggable aspects of my media files.